softworkz/embyuserwiki/Camera-upload.md

-Camera upload allows automatic uploading of photos taken from mobile devices to your Media Browser Server.
-It requires Media Browser apps installed on your mobile devices as well as for the app to support the feature.
+Camera upload allows automatic uploading of photos taken from mobile devices to your Emby Server.
+It requires Emby apps installed on your mobile devices as well as for the app to support the feature.

 Currently, the apps that support automatic camera upload are: